Neuropathy Affects More Than 24 Million Americans. Here’s What You Need to Know About It.

 HIV/AIDS Peripheral Neuropathy

-One-third of all Americans with HIV/AIDS suffer from symptoms of PN.
+One third of all Americans with HIV/AIDS suffer from symptoms of PN.
 There are a few reasons for this, the most prominent being the disease itself and the medications used to treat it.
 Researchers believe HIV causes the disorder because of the inflammation it creates in the immune system.
-And drugs used to treat HIV/AIDS have also produced PN by damaging cells within the nerves.
+And drugs used to treat HIV/AIDS have also caused PN by damaging cells within the nerves.

 Idiopathic Peripheral Neuropathy